dadams42/GS2-results/README.md

 The naming conventions follow "name of model + line of sight (LOS) or proper motions (PM) + number of tracers + pars_corner.pdf" with Fornax = Fornax simulation, PlumCore / PlumCusp = Gaia Challenge PlumCoreOM / PlumCuspOM model.
 Plots show marginalized contours and list 68% confidence-level errors centered about the median for each parameter.

 For additional information, check the original paper, Bañares-Hernández et al. 2025, and the GravSphere2 repository (https://github.com/dadams42/GravSphere2).

+Edit: Corrected labeling issue in corner plots, credit to Pierre-Gabriel Bibal Sobeaux for finding the issue.